DenyAnwar/Todo-Apps/README.md

 This application serves to note your work or activity, which work has been done and which work still in-progress.
-Ini this app we can see the date of deadline from your work or activity.
+In this app we can see the date of deadline from your work or activity.

 ## 🚀 Quick Start
 1.  **Step 1.**